iggraham/chaosiq-documentation/docs/deployment-options/deployment-options.md

 ## The Self-Hosted Option

-Self Hosted is often referred to as "On Premise" or an "Enterprise Option", although it really means that the customer has to meet the requiremenjt of running anything involved in system verification and chaos engineering, in any capacity, within and on their own systems:
+Self Hosted is often referred to as "On Premise" or an "Enterprise Option", although it really means that the customer has to meet the requirement of running anything involved in system verification and chaos engineering, in any capacity, within and on their own systems:

 ![ChaosIQ Self-Hosted gives you the option to run ChaosIQ for yourself.][selfhosted]